AnnaAxelsson051/AnnaAxelsson051/README.md

   <h4> Currently working on<h4>

-> - React app where developer teams can find other developer teams to collaborate on projects with
+> - An application in React that allows developer teams to find other developer teams to collaborate on projects with
 > - E-commerce Store with Java Spring Boot and Angular complete front and back end, database, log in and payments
 > - Teaming up with a an engineer to construct a webpage about Green Roofs for a research project
 > - 3d things
-> - A game site
+> - A game site with multiple games

  <h4>Enjoys</h4>
 <p> Coding, Neuroscience, Psychology, Art, Humour<p/>